LovingFox/devops-hw7/README.md

 # devops-hw7

-Maven builds an artefact from 'boxfuse-sample-java-war-hello' Tomcat run webserver with the artefact
+Maven builds an artefact from 'boxfuse-sample-java-war-hello', Tomcat runs webserver with the artefact

 **maven:3.8-eclipse-temurin-11-alpine + tomcat:9.0.67-jre11**